knjeru/gSchool_Exercises/_06_personal-project/readme.md

 ## Personal Profile Site

-Build a simple website with some constraints.
-There will be an assessment on your understanding of the code you produce, so do not copy code from other's work.
+Build a simple website with some constraints. *There will be an assessment on your understanding of the code you produce, so do not copy code from other's work.*

 We'll use these websites as a way to get to know each other on the first day, so let your personality shine and have fun with it.
 Good luck!

 ### Two Pages
 The website should have two pages linked with anchor tags.
-One page should describe where you come from and who you are (hometown, favorites, siblings, hobbies, etc.).
-The second page should describe where you're going in life and who you will become (career goals, gSchool goals, hopes, dreams, etc).
+One page should describe where you come from and who you are (i.e., hometown, favorites, siblings, hobbies, etc.).
+The second page should describe where you're going in life and who you will become (i.e., career goals, gSchool goals, hopes, dreams, etc).

 Example content for page one: